UKHomeOffice/ref-data-api/README.md

 # reference-data-api-service

-An API service to return data from the reference data postgrest.
+An API service to return data from the "Reference" database.

 ## Requirements